-As I have no intention of going to London at present, I regret not being able to avail myself of your invitation to be present at the meeting which is to take place at the Royal Colonial Institute on the 25th instant, more especially as I take a great interest in the part of New Guinea you refer to, having been engaged in the survey of its southern coast and that of the Louisiade Archipelago, very little of which had been previously known to the civilised world, especially in the vicinity of Cape Possession, which I so named from my having formally taken possession of that part of New Guinea in Her Majesty's name, as it had previously appeared as a blank on the old charts. name, as it had previously appeared as a blank on the old charts.
+Anderton, Devonport, June 19, 1873.
+As I have no intention of going to London at present, I regret not being able to avail myself of Sir. your invitation to be present at the meeting which is to take place at the Royal Colonial Institute on the 25th instant, more especially as I take a great interest in the part of New Guinea you refer to, having been engaged in the survey of its southern coast and that of the Louisiade Archipelago, very little of which I so named from my having formally taken possession of that part of New Guinea in Her Majesty's name as it had proviously appeared as a blank on the old charts.

+name, as it had previously appeared as a blank on the old charts.